axiotroph/omnibot/README.md

   isn't yet authorized.
 - `%down [module]`: stop the module, if it's currently running, and don't automatically restart it.
 - `%source [module]`: show the source code and metadata of a module.
+For any command that isn't one of these, you can use %source to see how it works.